 To access quickly info about the best flies and DIY river spots that have worked for me, links are below.

-Note that these are all amply-stocked waters that many already visit and about which much information already has been written both on-line and in books.
+Note that these are all amply-stocked waters that many already visit and about which much information already has been published.

 I’ve found that many rivers are sub-par.
 I track in my fishing journal what fly patterns work on which waters.
 So, the links below are a curated summary of flies that perform and rivers that produce.
 Trust me, I’ve spent many hours checking out various rivers only to find that they suck.